 • 60 percent of arm amputations are between ages 21 and 64 years and 10 percent are under 21 years of age.

 Reasons for amputation include cardiovascular disease, traumatic accidents, infection, tumors, nerve injury (trophic ulceration), and congenital anomalies.
 The most frequent causes of upper limb amputation are trauma and cancer, followed by vascular complications of disease.

 Interestingly, amputation of the right arm is more frequently involved in work-related injuries in the United States.
 Congenital upper limb deficiency, a condition that involves a child being born with missing or deformed extremities or digits, takes place in approximately 4.1 per 10,000 live births and often requires the administration of prosthetics.

-If you have been seriously injured and experienced an amputation as a result, the Davis Law Group sends our most sincere condolences your way.
+If you have been seriously injured and experienced an amputation as a result, the Davis Law Group, P.S., sends our most sincere condolences your way.
 If your injury was a result of the negligence of another person or entity, you may be entitled to compensation for medical bills, loss of wages and your pain and suffering.
 Call our office at (206) 727-4000 today for a free, no-obligation consultation.